phillipian/sota-2016/README.md

-# sota-16
+# sota
-*The Phillipian*'s annual "State of the Academy."
+*The Phillipian*'s annual "State of the Academy" website.